Staff Engineer – Monrovia

 To be quite honest, I was not aware I was applying to Civiltec, as Wendy (the recruiter) reached out to me based on my resume.
 She called me for a phone interview and informed me that the position they were looking for was a Project Engineer (P.E.) preferably with 5-7 plus years of experience.
-I did not fit the credentials but after the phone interview she was insistent on getting me in for a face-to-face interview with Civiltec.
+I did not exactly fit the credentials but, after the phone interview, she was insistent on getting me in for a face-to-face interview with Civiltec.
 She got the job done and got me the interview.
 Least to say I walked out of the interview with a big smile on my face.
-The job description was still unclear and I really knew about it was that I would be helping at the City of Beverly Hills with projects working under Vince Damasse, Water Resources Manager at the City of Beverly Hills Public Works Department.
+I knew I would be helping at the City of Beverly Hills with projects working under Vince Damasse, Water Resources Manager at the City of Beverly Hills Public Works Department.
 The day after the interview with Civiltec, I had an interview for the position of Water Resources Engineer with the Department of Water Resources, which was COMPLETELY different.
-I knew right away that if David contacted me again about a position, I would not hesitate to portray my interest in working for them.
+I knew right away that if David Byrum contacted me again about a position, I would not hesitate to portray my interest in working for them.
 David contacted me and invited me for a lunch with Greg and Vince.
 We talked it out and he offered me a job that day.
 Since I was seeking full-time employment, David made it possible for me to be a full-time Civiltec Staff Engineer while the details on me being Assistant Engineer at the City of Beverly Hills Public Works Office were being finalized.

 What are some of your favorite types of projects to work on?

-My favorite types of projects to work on are projects where I get hands on experience.
-At my last job I was constantly out in the field, sometimes 4 out of 5 days of the working week.
-My brain works best when I know the on site details of a project, rather than going off pictures.
+My favorite types of projects to work on are projects where I get hands-on experience.
+At my last job, I was constantly out in the field, sometimes four out of five days of the working week.
+My brain works best when I know the on-site details of a project, rather than going off pictures.
 I like the design and modeling side of engineering, especially learning and using advanced computational software to my advantage in order to solve a complex problem or to design a complex system.

 When you’re not working, how do you like to spend your time?

 When I am not working, I am in the studio behind a wheel working with clay!
-I also enjoy yoga, being at the beach as often as I can be, hiking, swimming, and spending time with friends.
+I also enjoy yoga, being at the beach as often as I can, hiking, swimming, and spending time with friends.